lillgodi/YouTube-Information-Panels-Audit-2023/README.md

 **1. Raw data**

 filename: [YT IP survey_October 11, 2022_08.46.csv](YT%20IP%20survey_October%2011%2C%202022_08.46.csv)
-This file contains all data collected from 309 responses to our survey.
+This file contains all relevant data collected from 309 responses to our survey.
+The data was edited from the raw version to include only the columns relevant to this study.
+The second row is the question presented to the survey participants, every row following is one participant's response.
 Below are the column names relevant to this study:

 - Queries used in audit
-  - Q4: queries_1
+  - queries_1
-  - Q4: queries_2
+  - queries_2
-  - Q4: queries_3
+  - queries_3
 - Demographics
+  - search
-  - Q1: news freq_1
+  - news freq
-  - Q7: age
+  - age
-  - Q8: gender
+  - gender
-  - Q9: politics
+  - politics
-  - Q10: education
+  - education

 filename: [allQueries.csv](allQueries.csv)
 This file contains all unique queries collected from the survey that were then used as input data for the audit